wso2/product-microgateway/.github/ISSUE_TEMPLATE/feature_template.md

 ---
-name: "\U0001f31e Feature or Improvement request"
+name: "✅ Feature or Improvement request"
-about: "If you need to suggest new functionality or saw a place we can improve \U0001f44d"
+about: If you need to suggest new functionality or saw a place we can improve.
+title: ''
-labels: 'Priority/Normal, Type/New Feature'
+labels: Priority/Normal, Type/New Feature
+assignees: ''

 ---